technovangelist/katacoda-scenarios/dd101createdashboard/finish.md

 Over the last few sections you have learned about most of the options for creating great dashboards.
-Continue to the next page to move on the the assessment for this hands-on page.
-If you don't get a perfect score, return here to fix what's missing.
-Then in the next section you will learn about how to get proactively alerted to any issues with your environment.
+In the next section you will learn about how to get proactively alerted to any issues with your environment.

 **Katacoda staging. don't click next scenario**